simpleinjector/Documentation/source/using.rst

     // Definition
     public class CompositeLogger : ILogger {
-        private readonly ILogger[] loggers;
+        private readonly IEnumerable<ILogger> loggers;

-        public CompositeLogger(params ILogger[] loggers) {
+        public CompositeLogger(IEnumerable<ILogger> loggers) {
             this.loggers = loggers;
         }

         public void Log(string message) {
-            foreach (var logger in this.loggers)
+            foreach (var logger in this.loggers) {
                 logger.Log(message);
             }
         }
+    }

     // Configuration
-    container.RegisterSingle<IService, Service>();
-    container.RegisterSingle<ILogger>(() =>
-        new CompositeLogger(
-            container.GetInstance<MailLogger>(),
-            container.GetInstance<SqlLogger>()
-        )
-    );
+    container.Register<IService, Service>(Lifestyle.Singleton);
+    container.Register<ILogger, CompositeLogger>(Lifestyle.Singleton);
+    container.RegisterAll<ILogger>(new[] { typeof(MailLogger), typeof(SqlLogger) });

     // Usage
     var service = container.GetInstance<IService>();
     service.DoStuff();

-When using this approach none of your services need a dependency on *IEnumerable<ILogger>* - they can all simply have a dependency on the *ILogger* interface itself.
+When using this approach none of your services (except *CompositeLogger*) need a dependency on *IEnumerable<ILogger>* - they can all simply have a dependency on the *ILogger* interface itself.

 .. _Verifying-Container:

 Verifying the container's configuration
 =======================================

 You can optionally call the *Verify* method of the *Container*.
-The *Verify* method provides a fail-fast mechanism to prevent your application from starting when the *Container* has been accidentaly misconfigured.
+The *Verify* method provides a fail-fast mechanism to prevent your application from starting when the *Container* has been accidentally misconfigured.
 The *Verify* method checks the entire configuration by creating an instance of each registered type.

-For more information about creating an application and container configuration that can be succesfully verified, please read the :ref:`How To Verify the container's configuration <Verify-Configuration>`.
+For more information about creating an application and container configuration that can be successfully verified, please read the :ref:`How To Verify the container's configuration <Verify-Configuration>`.

 .. _Automatic-Constructor-Injection: